chances/rct3-importer/RCT3 Importer/src/ovlmake/OvlCompiler ReadMe.txt

             model:          The path of the .ase or .ms3d file that contains the mesh data.
 geomobj:    geomobj describes the mappings between meshes in the model file, bone numbers and textures.
 Geomobj elements are children of bsh elements, there should be at least one geomobj.
             name:           The name of the mesh as given in the model file.
 This is case sensitive.
-            bone:           The number of the bone to which this mesh is to be assigned.
-If the attribute is not specified then the root bone 0 is used.
+            bone:           The name of the bone to which this mesh is to be assigned.
+If the attribute is not specified then the root bone is used.
 The root bone is generated automatically by the compiler.
             ftx:            The name of the texture to use.
 Textures are specified using "ftx" elements at the "ovl" level.
             txs:            The style with which the texture should be applied to the model.
-            placing:        The texture placing setting.
+            transparency:   The texture transparency setting (formerly "placing").
 Optional.
-Can be "both" (default), "texture" or "glass" (the latter is called 'Unknown' in the Importer).
-                            New in ovlmake 0.3: you can alternatively use "solid", "transparent" or "glassy" respectively.
-Those reflect better what this setting actually means.
+Can be "none", "masked" or "regular".
+If you omit it, the proper setting for your texture style will be chosen, so usually there is no good reason to add this!
             flags:          The texture flags setting.
 Optional.
 Can be "none" (default), "sign", "terrain", "cliff", "water", "watermask", "billboard" or "animatedbillboard"
-                            Note: If you set this to "sign", the txs attribute will be ignored (and you can leave it out).
+                            Note: If you set this to "sign", you may not add a txs attribute.
-                                  If you set it to something else (not "sign" or "none"), both ftx and txs attributes will be ignored (and you can leave them out).
+                                  If you set it to something else (not "sign" or "none"), you may not add both ftx and txs attributes.
             doublesided:    Determines wether faces are textured on one side (0, default) or both sides (1).
 Optional.
 bone:       Describes the bones in the object.
 A child of bsh.
 There can be many bones in an object.
             name:           The name of the bone.
 This is matched against bone names in the ban element.